Fall of Singapore: Outbreak of war

-Japanese oil reserves were rapidly depleting due to its military operations in China and by industrial consumption.
-In the latter half of 1941, the Japanese began preparing to go to war to seize vital resources if peaceful efforts to buy them failed.
+Japanese oil reserves were rapidly being depleted because of its military operations in China and by industrial consumption.
+In the latter half of 1941, the Japanese began preparations for war to seize vital resources if peaceful efforts to buy them failed.
 Planners determined a broad scheme of manoeuvres that incorporated simultaneous attacks on the territories of Britain, The Netherlands and the United States.
 This would see landings in Malaya and Hong Kong as part of a general move south to secure Singapore, connected to Malaya by the Johor–Singapore Causeway and then an invasion of the oil-rich area of Borneo and Java in the Dutch East Indies.
 Attacks would be made against the American naval fleet at Pearl Harbor as well as landings in the Philippines and attacks on Guam, Wake Island and the Gilbert Islands.
 Following these attacks, a period of consolidation was planned, after which the Japanese planners intended to build up the defences of the captured territory by establishing a strong perimeter from the India–Burma frontier through to Wake Island and traversing Malaya, the Dutch East Indies, New Guinea and New Britain, the Bismarck Archipelago, and the Marshall and Gilbert Islands.
 This perimeter would be used to block Allied attempts to regain the lost territory and defeat their will to fight.